Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 promising approach of the transformers, it has been in used in place of GRU.

 This approach using transformer, works on the same classes/ labels as GRU worked on.
+The nine labels are
+1. Stress
+2. No stress
+3. Depression
+4. No depression
+5. Bi-polar Disorder
+6. Personality disorder
+7. Mental
+8. Non-Mental
+9.